AmirabbasJ/fp-ts/README.md

 | <= 1.14.4       | 2.8+ (\*)                     |

 (\*) If you are running `< typescript@3.0.1` you have to polyfill the `unknown` type.
 You can use [unknown-ts](https://github.com/gcanti/unknown-ts) as a polyfill.

+# diff

+the only diff is that there are custom import names that shortens your codes like you can write `T` and get auto-import for importing Task as T

 # Documentation